prahaladbelavadi/codahale.com/about.md

 title: about me
 ---

 I'm a software engineer and a cyclist.
-I live in Berkeley, CA, and I work for [Yammer](http://www.yammer.com), an enterprise messaging service, as their messaging architect.
+I live in Emeryville, CA, and I work for [Yammer](http://www.yammer.com), an enterprise messaging service, as their messaging architect.